Autumn - the season of Letting go

 There’s a downward, dry, inward quality to this season.
 After the outward energy of Summer, everything begins to draw back.
 This is the Metal element — contraction, refinement, clarity, letting go of what’s no longer needed.

-Before a leaf falls, the tree draws its nutrients back in.
+Before the leaf falls, the tree draws the nutrients back in.
 Nothing wasted.
-Just a quiet return to centre.
-Then the leaf softens into the earth, slowly returning its nutrients to the soil, feeding the life it once grew from, becoming a natural mulch — protecting, insulating, and nourishing what lies below.
+Just a quiet return to centre, expressed in a final vibrant burst of colour.
+The leaf then softens into the earth, slowly returning its remaining nutrients to the soil, feeding the life it once grew from, becoming a natural mulch — protecting, insulating, and nourishing what lies below.

-We can do the same.
-Like the tree, we draw in what we need, and when the time comes, we let go of what we no longer need to carry — what remains are the quiet lessons, returned inward, shaping who we become.
+Like the tree, we draw in what we need, and when the time comes, we let go of what we no longer need to carry — the bark, our outer protective shell, and the leaves, representing what we’ve gathered and expressed, now ready to be released.
+What remains are the quiet lessons, returned inward, shaping who we become.
+And as the eels make their way downstream, there is a quiet instinct to follow — a natural pull to move with the current, trusting where it leads.

 In the body, this shows up through the breath and through the tissues — especially the fascia.
-If you’ve been feeling tight, restricted, or holding on, through the practice of yoga we can find release.
+If you’ve been feeling tight, restricted, or in a holding pattern, through the practice of yoga we can find release.
 Slow flow and yin support this process beautifully.
 We move with less force, giving the body — and the fascia — time to soften, release, and reorganise, rather than push.
-Longer holds, softer edges, allowing the fascia to respond and unwind.
+Longer holds, softer edges allow the fascia to respond and rehydrate.
 Let the exhale lengthen.
-Let things drop.
+Let things drop and be released.

-The end of Summer saw us moving through a strong Aries phase — a surge of fire, momentum, and forward energy, with so much concentrated in that space.
+Towards the end of Summer, the stars and the night sky saw us moving through a strong Aries phase - a “stellium” or loud cluster of planets invoking a surge of fire, momentum, and forward energy, with so much concentrated in that space.
 It’s been about action, movement, and initiation.
 But as some of these planetary energies begin to shift — with Uranus moving into Gemini — there’s a change in quality.
+Uranus likes to shake things up and bring new perspectives.
 Gemini, symbolised by the twins, brings awareness, thought, and reflection — a kind of mirroring of self.

 And this is where Autumn meets us perfectly.
 As the pace softens and things draw inward, we’re given the space to pause, to observe, and to see ourselves more clearly.

-Reflecting on the chakras, the base chakra asks us to ground — like the fallen leaves returning to the earth, luring us back to our foundations, to feel supported, and tend to the soil.
+Reflecting on the chakras through Autumn, the base chakra asks us to ground — like the fallen leaves and bark returning to the earth, luring us back to our foundations, to feel supported, and to “tend to the soil”.
 The heart chakra softens what we’ve been holding, especially as the colours of Autumn land so deeply when we take them in.
 The throat chakra gives space for expression and release — what’s ready to be said, or simply exhaled.
 And as things begin to clear, the third eye chakra brings a quiet clarity — a deeper seeing that comes not from doing more, but from doing less, from letting go.

-Nature provides what we need to nourish our physical bodies and we often find ourselves naturally drawn to what’s in season.
+Nature provides what we need to feed and nourish our physical bodies, and we often find ourselves naturally drawn to eating what’s in season.
+But it’s more than just physical — food feeds the soul too, through taste, warmth, and the simple sensory experience of eating.
 Like the colours of the autumn leaves — pumpkin, sweet potato, beets, carrots, apples, pears, and citrus — these foods offer moistening, nourishing, and grounding qualities.
-Warm, cooked meals — soups, broths, roasted vegetables gently support this transition.
+Warm, cooked meals — soups, broths, roasted vegetables — gently support this transition.
 They feel regulating and nurturing, like your body remembering something it didn’t know it had forgotten.

-Enjoy long walks taking in the colour show, go barefoot on the grass, soak up the autumn sun.
+Enjoy long walks in nature, taking in the colour show on offer.
+Go barefoot on the grass and soak up the autumn sun.
 Meet your body and nervous system where they are each day — with earlier nights, softer rhythms, and a natural slowing down.

-Autumn isn’t about loss, it’s about clarity, contraction and transformation.
-It’s about letting things fall away so what remains is real, simple, and true.
+Autumn isn’t about loss, it’s about clarity, contraction, and transformation.
+It’s about letting things fall away so what remains is real, simple, and true — like the tree standing bare, revealing its structure, form, strength, vulnerability and quiet inner wisdom.

 Namaste Yogis